 Applicant Webinar [View Recording]: Wednesday, August 30th, 2023, at 10:30 AM Mountain Time

 The National Fish and Wildlife Foundation (NFWF) is soliciting proposals to conserve and restore grasslands and wildlife species in the Southern Great Plains.
-The Southern Plains Grassland Program seeks to work closely with nonprofit and government partners and the ranching community to bring important financial and technical resources to improve grassland ecosystem health and resilience to climate change in the Southern Great Plains.
+The Southern Plains Grassland Program seeks to work closely with nonprofit and government partners and the ranching community to provide important financial and technical resources for voluntarily improving grassland ecosystem health and resilience to climate change in the Southern Great Plains.
 These actions will boost the vitality of this often-overlooked ecosystem, providing benefits to wildlife and to rural, ranching-based communities.
-These actions increase the ability of grasslands to store carbon, reduce greenhouse gas emissions, and provide key benefits to address climate change.
-The Southern Plains Grassland Program anticipates awarding approximately $1.5 million in grants.
-Major funding partners include Burger King, Sysco, Cargill and the U.S. Fish and Wildlife Service, and the USDA Natural Resources Conservation Service (NRCS).
+These actions will aim to increase the ability of grasslands to store carbon, reduce greenhouse gas emissions, and provide other key benefits to address climate change.
+The Southern Plains Grassland Program anticipates awarding approximately $3 million in grants.
+Major funding partners include Sysco, Burger King, Cargill, Walmart Foundation, the U.S. Fish and Wildlife Service, and the Natural Resources Conservation Service (NRCS).

 Demonstrate successful models for grassland habitat conservation that:

 - Implement voluntary management at large scales that facilitates persistent long-term behavioral changes that benefit grasslands, increase climate resiliency and support grassland-obligate species on working lands (e.g. conversion of expiring Conservation Reserve Program to managed grazing systems, installation of grazing management agreements etc.).

 - Increase connectivity through grassland restoration efforts (e.g. re-seeding, removal of woody invasives, prescribed fire, etc.).

 - Implement or provide capacity to engage in conservation delivery for NRCS Great Plains Biome Framework.